Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 #### apt

-apt build on top of dpkg, it can download the requested packages from registered repositories and manage dependencies.
+apt builds on top of dpkg, it can download the requested packages from registered repositories and manage dependencies.
 `apt-get` is the older and more stable version of it, and both are compatible (they share config files and package format).

 The list of available package versions is not automatically kept up-to-date by the `apt` package manager.